-Within Step 2, the procedure on the scope of the SEA Study was launched on 20 August 2014 by sending the relevant documents (Information on the procedure of determining the scope of strategic study for the Programme in Croatian language, SEA Scoping Report in English language, Cooperation Programme summary in English and Croatian language and draft Cooperation Programme in English language) to 18 relevant Directorates of the following Croatian ministries: Ministry of Environmental and Nature Protection, Ministry of Culture, Ministry of Agriculture, Ministry of Health, Ministry of Labour and Pension System, Ministry of Social Policy and Youth, Ministry of Tourism, Ministry of Economy, Ministry of Entrepreneurship and Crafts and Ministry of Science, Education and Sport.
-The documentation was also published online at the MRDEUF's website (http://www.mrrfeu.hr/default.aspx?id=4244) and available for commenting by 19 September 2014.
+Within Step 2, the procedure on the scope of the SEA Study was launched on 20 August 2014 by sending the relevant documents (Information on the procedure of determining the scope of strategic study for the Programme, SEA Scoping Report, CP summary and draft CP) to 18 relevant ministries: Ministry of Environmental and Nature Protection, Ministry of Culture, Ministry of Agriculture, Ministry of Health, Ministry of Labour and Pension System, Ministry of Social Policy and Youth, Ministry of Tourism, Ministry of Economy, Ministry of Entrepreneurship and Crafts and Ministry of Science, Education and Sport.
+The documentation was also published online at the MRDEUF website and available for commenting by 19 September 2014.

-In order to harmonize the submitted opinions on the content and scope of Strategic Environmental Assessment (SEA) Study and to determine the final content of SEA Study, MRDEUF organized a public consultation meeting during the scoping phase of the SEA procedure where the presentations were delivered in Croatian language whereas the written materials were delivered in English language.
+In order to harmonize the submitted opinions on the SEA Study and to determine the final content of SEA Study, MRDEUF organized a public consultation meeting during the scoping phase.
 The following institutions were present at the consultation meeting conducted on 12 September 2014 in Zagreb: Ministry of Environmental and Nature Protection, Ministry of Agriculture and Ministry of Science, Education and Sport.

-During the SEA Scoping phase, the following Croatian institutions provided their comments in writing: Ministry of Environmental and Nature Protection, Ministry of Agriculture, Ministry of Health, Ministry of Culture and Ministry of Social Policy and Youth.
-The following Croatian institutions provided their positive opinions in writing: Ministry of Science, Education and Sports, Ministry of Economy, Ministry of Tourism and Ministry of Entrepreneurship and Crafts.
-All relevant comments received during the SEA Scoping step were taken into account.
+The following institutions provided their comments in writing: Ministry of Environmental and Nature Protection, Ministry of Agriculture, Ministry of Health, Ministry of Culture and Ministry of Social Policy and Youth.
+The following institutions provided their positive opinions in writing: Ministry of Science, Education and Sports, Ministry of Economy, Ministry of Tourism and Ministry of Entrepreneurship and Crafts.
+All relevant comments were taken into account.

 Within Step 3, the SEA Study procedure was open from 20 October 2014 to 19 November 2014.
-The MRDEUF launched the SEA Study procedure in Croatia by sending the relevant documents (Decision on launching the public consultations on SEA study for IPA CBC Croatia- Bosnia and Herzegovina - Montenegro 2014-2020, SEA Study, non-technical summary in English and Croatian and draft Cooperation Programme in English language) to 18 relevant Directorates of the following Croatian ministries: Ministry of Environmental and Nature Protection, Ministry of Culture, Ministry of Agriculture, Ministry of Health, Ministry of Labour and Pension System, Ministry of Social Policy and Youth, Ministry of Tourism, Ministry of Economy, Ministry of Entrepreneurship and Crafts and Ministry of Science, Education and Sport.
-The documentation was also published online at the MRDEUF's website (http://www.mrrfeu.hr/default.aspx?id=43168) and available for commenting by 19 November 2014.
+MRDEUF launched the procedure by sending the relevant documents (Decision on launching the public consultations on SEA study, SEA Study, non-technical summary and draft CP) to 18 relevant ministries stated above.
+The documentation was also published online at the MRDEUF website and available for commenting by 19 November 2014.